mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 Strings in Pontoon can be filtered by their state.
 A string can be in one of the following states:
 * *Missing*: string is not available in the localized file and doesn’t have any translations or suggestions in Pontoon.
-* *Suggested*: at least one translation has been suggested for this string.
-Note that, in this case, the translation only exists within Pontoon database, it’s not exported to external repositories.
+* *Suggested*: at least one suggestion has been submitted for this string.
+Note that, in this case, the translation only exists within Pontoon database, it’s not saved to the localized file.
 * *Translated*: string has an approved translation.
 * *Fuzzy*: string is marked as [fuzzy](/misc/glossary.md#fuzzy) in the localized file.

 There are some extra criteria that can be used to filter strings:
-* *Has suggestions*: this will display strings that have at least one unapproved suggestion.
-If the string is *suggested*, it will be included in this filter.
-If the string is *translated* but has other translations in its history, it will be included as well.
 * *Untranslated*: this will display strings that are either suggested, missing, or fuzzy.
 Basically, anything but translated.
 Once selected, you will also notice that those 3 filters are automatically checked.
 * *Unchanged*: string is identical to the reference language (normally en-US).
+* *Has suggestions*: this will display strings that have at least one unapproved suggestion.
+If the string is *suggested*, it will be included in this filter.
+If the string is *translated* but has other translations in its history, it will be included as well.

 By clicking on the funnel icon on the left, it’s possible to access filters.